 I recently retired my Mac Pro 2013 and purchased a Mac Studio Max with the RAM and GPUs maxed out.
 What would take over an hour to render now takes 15 minutes.
 I am also using Parallels running Windows 11 (ARM-based) seamlessly.
 The base Mac Mini M1 sells for only $699 which is an amazing deal for graphic artists, video professionals and software developers.
 Be sure to consider all options before buying because the RAM, CPUs, GPUs and SSD are not upgradable, so make sure the configuration you choose will last for at least several years or more.

-I have worked in almost all facets of IT and I find UX Design or User Centered Design (UCD) the most rewarding.
+I have worked in almost all facets of IT and Human Centered Design (HCD) is the most rewarding.

 UX Design leverages decades of my experience as a designer, developer, trainer, multimedia specialist and an IT Business Analyst working with clients to gather software requirements, establish business rules and design considerations.
 I believe having IT BA skills is important as you foster empathy for the user, develop good interpersonal communication skills and focus on the user-centered experience.
 While the process can take some time, it is very rewarding to see the project's successful completion and a happy client.